Alpha-Union/TamuCTF-19/README.md

 I got this challenge after the completion of Science(Web) Challenge.

-This challenge is all about the Solve the vulnerability that has up with the given Challenge. :)
+This challenge is all about the Solving the vulnerability that has up with the given Challenge. :)

 I Just added simple Condition that which given vulnerable website to skip the Risks.